evelyn-2022/CSNotes/FrontEnd/JavaScript/Asynchronous.md

 wait(2).then(() => console.log("Two seconds later"));
 ```

 Here in this case, we're actually not even going to pass any resolved value into the resolve function because that's actually not mandatory.
-In `then` method, because no value is received, we just leave it empty.
+In the `then` method, because no value is received, we just leave it empty.

 ### Immediately fulfilled/rejected promise